Virginia-Nyawira/Assets-Video-Player/README.md

-# video_playerdemo
+# video_player App

-A new Flutter application.
+A Flutter application to play videos stored on local assets directory, with high access to video playback

 ## Getting Started